The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki File.md

-> [!CAUTION]
-            Method is locale aware, so for it to see the correct basename with multibyte character paths, the matching locale must be set using the setlocale() function.
-If a path contains characters which are invalid for the current locale, the behavior of [[FileSystem#basename()]] is undefined.> [!NOTE] Method operates naively on the input string, and is not aware of the actual filesystem, or path components such as "..".

 ### ### Returns a trailing name component of a path

 _Given a string containing the path to a file or directory, this function will return the trailing name component._